heyitsalina/ant_search_algorithm/README.md

   - In the top right corner, access the settings menu to disable sound.
   - You can zoom to focus on specific areas of interest within the simulation.
 If you need to reset your view, simply click the **Adjust View** button to return to the default perspective.
   - The window size can be adjusted from the bottom right corner.

+- **Studies and Examples**: Studies make it possible to create summaries of the simulations carried out and load them back into the user interface.
+  - A new study can be started via the settings menu.
+The next time the simulation is stopped, the study is finished and all settings are saved in `statistics.json` in the statistics folder.
+In addition, a .tex file is created with the data in this file and, if a corresponding LaTeX compiler is available, a summarizing PDF is created.
+  - Through the settings menu there is also the possibility to load the settings of the .json files created in studies back into the gui.
+  - The examples folder contains examples that include the corresponding `statistics.json`.
+By copying the corresponding file into the statistics folder, the example can be simulated again.
+  - **If the `statistics.json` file is changed (even by a new study), the program must be restarted before the corresponding settings can be reloaded.**

 Experiment with different configurations and observe how each change affects the behavior and efficiency of the ant colonies.
 The Ant Simulation Project is designed to be a versatile tool for exploring the fascinating dynamics of ant behavior and food search strategies.